 Stay in Veli Varos if you’re traveling as a couple; you want a quieter, more relaxed destination, that still has plenty of historical sites; you are a fan of hiking; you want easy access to Old Town and Marjan Forest Park;

-Best places to stay in Split in the Veli Varos area:
+Best places to stay in Split in the Veli Varos for first-timers:

 Poljud and nearby Spinut are located to the north of Old Town and west of the city center, near the northern coast of the peninsula.
 Unlike our previous destinations, Poljud isn’t an area that revolves around history or nature.
 Instead, the main draw here is considerably more modern.